manishkatyan/strapi-google-translator/README.md

 1. Easily translate your content to 100+ languages.
 1. Confugurable translation strategy schema for each field of a given content type.

+### Translation Strategies

+Following are the supported translation strategies:

+1. String: translated as simple string, Glossary should work
+2. Text: translated as simple string, Glossary should work
+3. HTML: should be transformed to html first, translated and then converted back to markdown.
+Glossary should work.
+4. Skip: should be skipped for translation, but still moved as is; It could be used for field types such as image and file

 <br/><br/>

 ## 🖐 Requirements